brianvanburken/knowledge-sharing/presentations/Drinking the "Elixir"/presentation.md

 ![inline](elixir-github.png)

-^ Most of the language consists of macro's
-^ Easier for people to read source-code to see what function does and to contribute
+^ Most of the language consists of macro's created by elixir itself ^ Easier for people to read source-code to see what function does and to contribute

 ---